geekabhinav007/TOC-Short/docs/index.md

 ### Alphabets

 *Alphabets*: An alphabet is a finite, nonempty set of symbols.
-The alphabet of a language is normally denoted by $\sum$.
+The alphabet of a language is normally denoted by Σ.

 ### Formal language